Podcasts

 This is one of the best analyst events in the circuit.
 Mavaneer shares more data, more insights and intelligence than anybody else that we interact with.
 Quite a bit is under NDA, which is fully understandable.
 But they share under NDA things that others don't share.
 And so it really helps us to be not only informed about Mavaneer, but also about the industry at large and how the trends are.

 This is particularly important because Mavenir is like the largest, the most important US infrastructure provider.
 It's also cloud centric and has really pioneered a lot of that drive to virtualization.
-The company has now entered the radio market and they just have been named one of the winners for the Open RAN build out with AT and T. So it's really exciting to be here and see, you know, what's happening.
+The company has now entered the radio market and they just have been named one of the winners for the Open RAN build out with AT&T. So it's really exciting to be here and see, you know, what's happening.

 Yeah, I agree.
 Certainly appreciate the fact that Mavenir, like you said, supplies a lot of information to us.
 It's not a lot of puffery like you get at some event.
 And also, always appreciate actually your CEO, the fact that he's willing to talk about some uncomfortable stuff instead of like letting us guess about things.
 Is much more upfront than you normally see.